SalishSeaCast/tools/docs/python_packaging/library_code.rst

   * Python standard library
   * Other installed libraries
-  * Other Salish Sea proecjt libraries
+  * Other Salish Sea project libraries
   * The library that the module is part of

   The groups should be separated by an empty line,